 About the Authors

 Maria Shantelle Alexies Ambayec is a Filipino environmentalist, actress, and producer.
-She has an MA in Theatre Arts from the University of the Philippines Diliman.
-Her research focused on the collaborative possibilities of environment and performance through the Pasig River rehabilitation project.
+She has an MA in Theatre Arts from the University of the Philippines, Diliman.
+Her research focuses on the collaborative possibilities of environment and performance through the Pasig River rehabilitation project.
 She is currently based in Toronto, Canada and her current creative pursuits can be viewed on her Instagram account: @iamthegreatalecks.

-Kristof van Baarle is dramaturg and chair of the Drama Program at the Royal Academy of Fine Arts in Gent, Belgium.
+Kristof van Baarle is dramaturg and chair of the Drama Program at the Royal Academy of Fine Arts in Ghent, Belgium.
 As a dramaturg, Kristof is a longtime collaborator of Kris Verdonck/A Two Dogs Company, Michiel Vandevelde, and Thomas Ryckewaert.
-He has published about his research and dramaturgical works in various academic and other journals and book chapters, such as Performance Research, Etcetera, and Documenta.
-Since 2021, he is Associate Editor for Performance Research.
+He has published about his research and dramaturgical works in various book chapters and in academic and other journals, such as Performance Research, Etcetera, and Documenta.
+Since 2021, he has been Associate Editor for Performance Research.

 Renata Gaspar is an artist and independent performance studies researcher.
 Her work focuses on the socio-political construction of place in/through art-making, particularly on mobility in relation to language and belonging.
 She holds a PhD in Performance Studies from the University of Roehampton and collaborates with the Artistic Creation, Cultural Practices and Policies research group at the Institute of Sociology, University of Porto.
 She is an invited adjunct professor in the Theatre Department at the Escola Superior de Música e Artes do Espetáculo, in Porto, Portugal.